CLOSE SEARCH

 Failure to mitigate can reduce your recoverable damages.

 When claiming compensation, the burden of proving recoverable losses falls entirely on the claimant.
-Courts require detailed evidence of each element of loss.
+Courts require supporting evidence for each element of loss claimed.

-Some types of damages claims follow different rules from standard contractual principles :-
+Some types of damages claims follow different rules from standard contractual principles described above, including :-

 Warranty claims - warranty damages follow distinct rules from standard breach claims including a focus on difference in value rather than cost of cure, damages calculated at time of breach, not when defect discovered